rtavenar/hdr/content/parts/intro.md

 (not on timestamps) to assess similarity between series.
 Note also that, compared to other approaches considered in this document, convolutional models presented in [Sec.
-2.2](02/shapelets_cnn.html) make an extra assumption about the regularity of the sampling process.
+2.2](02/shapelets_cnn.html) make an extra assumption about the regularity of the sampling process (_i.e._ observations in a time series are supposed to be acquired at a fixed time interval and this interval is the same for all time series in the considered collection).

-I have, more recently, turned my focus to other structured data such as graphs, and it appears that choosing an adequate encoding for the structural information in these cases is also a very important question.
+I have, more recently, turned my focus to other structured data such as graphs, and it appears that choosing an adequate encoding for the structural information in this context is also a very important question.
 This study relies on the use of Optimal Transport distances that, surprisingly or not, use formulations that are very similar in spirit to the one of Dynamic Time Warping.

-Coming back to the current document, my contributions are organized in two parts, the first one being dedicated to the design of adequate similarity measures between structured data (_i.e._ graphs and time series), while the second one focuses on methods that
+In the present document, my contributions are organized in two parts, the first one being dedicated to the design of adequate similarity measures between structured data (_i.e._ graphs and time series), while the second one focuses on methods that